nxdinh94/practice-git-rebase/README.md

 - While git rebase undoubtedly keeps your commit history cleaner, there are a few things to be mindful of:
 - Use rebase only for local branches.
 Do not rebase branches others are working on.
 Rebase changes the commithistory, and others will not know about it.
 - Regularly fetch and rebase your local branches to stay up-to-date with the main branch.
 Conflicts become messy!
 Rebase early and often.

+# Fast-forward merge happen when merge another branch while current branch have no commit